benman1/generative_ai_with_langchain/README.md

 If you have any problems with the environment, please raise an issue, where you show the error you got.
 If you feel confident, please go ahead and create a pull request.

+On Windows, some people have been experiencing difficulties with conda and pip (because of readline and ncurses).
+If that's the case for you, please have a look at WSL or use the Docker installation.
+If you have any problems with the environment, please raise an issue, where you show the error you got.
+If you feel confident, please go ahead and create a pull request.

 For pip and poetry, make sure you install pandoc in your system.
 On MacOS use brew:
 ```bash
 brew install pandoc